-Youth Empowered Action Camp (YEA Camp) Cabin camp in youth leadership and activist training with tools to initiate social change located at the Venture Retreat Center in Ben Lomond.
-Campers choose an issue of importance to them - such as climate change, homophobia, or racism - and build knowledge, skills, confidence, and community to impact that issue when they get home.
+Youth Empowered Action Camp (YEA Camp) Cabin camp in youth leadership and activist training with tools to initiate social change located at the Venture Retreat Center in Pescadero, CA. Campers choose an issue of importance to them - such as climate change, homophobia, or racism - and build knowledge, skills, confidence, and community to impact that issue when they get home.
 Workshops and lots of games to help them think strategically about their issues, plan campaigns, effectively communicate, use Theater of the Oppressed, and more, plus arts activities, poetry, hiking, dance parties, and lots of fun.
 After YEA, past campers have started school clubs, made a documentary music video, held fundraisers, organized call-ins to Congress, gotten better food in their school cafeteria, and more.
 Organic vegan food.
-In 2015 YEA is also operating a camp outside Portland, OR and two outside of New York City (one of which is geared for animal advocates).
+In 2016 YEA is also operating camps outside of Boston and New York City (NY is geared for animal advocates).

 YI Wild: Yosemite: Environmental education cabin camp and backpacking.
 Work with wilderness professionals and park scientists in Yosemite National Park, including backpacking, whitewater rafting, wilderness leadership, rock climbing, and scientific field research.
 Also have field research programs for 16-20 year olds..
 Not reviewed.